rzhou1/FraudDetection/README.md

   Transaction in e-commerce websites has high risk of users performing fraudulent activities such as doing money laundry, using stolen identity and credit card, etc. due to unscreened and diversified background of users.
 The rise in artificial intelligent (machine learning in specific) enables to detect these fraudulent activities with accuracy and real-time.
 However, the activities and background of a new user visiting a website (called data) are usually not directly learnable by machine learning algorithms.
 Feature extraction from activity records and feature transformation from user's background are a necessity as well as a prerequisite for building a machine learning model.

    In this repo, we have a dataset containing a website selling clothes and the first transaction activities of new users.
 The users' activity and background are collected when they visited and performed activities at the website.
-Here the purpose is to build a machine learning model to predict (in real time) whether a new user is performing fraudulent activity.
+Here the purpose is to build a model to predict (in real time) whether a new user is performing fraudulent activity.
 Also, based on model outputs, what kind of users' experience could be recommended to the website.

 #Feature extraction